dv222cq/dv222cq.github.io/index.md

 ---
 layout: home
+seo_tag:
+  image:
+    path: /assets/david.jpg
 ---
 # Welcome to David's space
-This is my remarkably inventive space, created as part of the course _1DV022 – Klientbaserad webbprogrammering (Client-side web programming)_.
+This is my remarkably inventive space, created as part of the course [1DV022 – Klientbaserad webbprogrammering](https://lnu.se/systemsidor/utbildningsplaner/?id=1DV022) (Client-side web programming).
 The purpose of this site, is to learn how to set up a basic static web site using an SSG (Static Site Generator), as well as using a CSS pre-processor – in this case SASS.

-According to the assignment specifications, you will find links in the menu to some information about me, as well as to a simple blog implementation containing some reflections about SSG's, CSS pre-processors, and so on.
+According to the assignment specifications, you will find [some information about me](/about), as well as to [a simple blog implementation](/blog) containing some reflections about SSG's, CSS pre-processors, and so on.

-Finally, the site may in the future be used to display other exercises and assignments from this or other courses.
+Finally, the site may in the future be used to display other [exercises and assignments](/projects) from this or other courses.
 We'll have to wait and see about that.

 _Regards,
 David._